Scotts Osmocote 2kg Citrus & Fruit Controlled Release Fertiliser

 Flowering and fruiting: as their name suggests, summer varieties bear their crop in summer, while autumn varieties are harvested in autumn.

-Feeding: apply a mulch of compost and decomposed manure in winter, and an application of slow-release fertiliser for fruiting plants in spring.
+Feeding: apply a mulch of compost and well-aged manure in winter, and an application of slow-release fertiliser for fruiting plants in spring.

 Watering: water regularly during fruiting to ensure berries are lush and full.